ZhaoqingCui/miniature-meme/proposal.md

 3.
-* ISBN number of a book and other relavent information (Number of copies available, a brief summary of it, the author, the location of it, the genre, and page count).
-An adminstrator should enter the books and its information into the hash table which a customer will then be able to see.
+* ISBN number of a book and other relevant information (Number of copies available, a brief summary of it, the author, the location of it, the genre, and page count).
+An administrator should enter the books and its information into the hash table which a customer will then be able to see.
 * Example: 978-0201072563, 5, This book is about the creation and analysis of efficient data structures.
 Because many different languages approach the construction of data structures differently, we use pseudo-code so that you can translate the code into your own language, Thomas A. Standish, Space Science Library (Schwerdtfeger) Stacks QA76.9 D35 S73, Computer Science, 447

 4.
 * A search bar at the top.
-In the middle, the top line of text can be the book title, then on the next line the book's author, below that a brief summary of the book.
-Before the user inputs any information, the page will display top 3 most frequent check-out books.
-After the user inputs any information, the page will display filtered information about the search.
+Every page can display three books.
+For every book, in the middle, the top line of text can be the book title, number of copies available, then on the next line the book's author, the location of it, the genre, and page count, below that a brief summary of the book.
+Before the user inputs any information, the page will display the top 3 most frequent check-out books.
+After the user inputs any information, the page will display filtered information.

 5.
-* BookNode - holds information about the number of copies, the number of in stock copies, the author, the summary, the books location, and the ISBN.
+* BookNode - holds information about the number of copies, the number of in-stock copies, the author, the summary, the location of the book, and the ISBN.
 * Library - hashtable based, store and check out all books
 * Main - loads the data structure from disk, and enters the GUI
-* Button - an object that we can attach various actions to.
+* Button - an object which we can attach various actions to.
 * TextField - an object that the user can enter textual information.
 (Search bar, book entry, etc.)
-* Window - an object that will hold the other graphical compnents and other state information like what mode the program is in (Admin or Customer), and the table containing the inventory of books.
+* Window - an object that will hold the other graphical components and other state information like what mode the program is in (Admin or Customer), and the table containing the inventory of books.
 * Test - to test the functionality